patchlevel/event-sourcing/docs/pages/message.md

 $translator = new RecalculatePlayheadTranslator();
 ```
+!!! warning

+    The `RecalculatePlayheadTranslator` is and need to be stateful.
+    You can't reuse the translator for multiple streams.

 !!! tip

     If you migrate your event stream, you can use the `RecalculatePlayheadTranslator` to fix the playhead.